folio-org/perf-testing/workflows-scripts/data-import/AllTypes_import/README.md

 Describe the workflow that this test models and necessary information about using this JMX file
 1. Data Import app is already opened
 2. Script starts from uploading the record file
-3. Choose Data Import Create job profile
+3. Choose Data Import Create job profile (profile will be chosen automatically)
 4. Run Data Import Create

 ## Modules required to be enabled as a pre-requisite to run JMeter script
-FOLIO release: Nolana general release
+FOLIO release: Orchid general release

 ##### Backend:
 Back-end modules and versions as of the Nolana general release: